Dan the Man: Adventure Mode

-Adventure mode (also referred to as "Weekly Events", or "Daily Challenge Mode") is also a mode within the game, where the player fights a series of levels within costume-themed adventures which can be bonus levels, normal levels, or boss fights.
+Adventure Mode (also referred to as "Weekly Events", or "Daily Challenge Mode") is also a mode within the game, where the player fights a series of levels within costume-themed adventures which can be bonus levels, normal levels, or boss fights.
 They also force the player to use a specific character, regardless if they have them or not (i.e, a level requiring the use of Barry, which lets the player use them, but only for the specific level).
 There are set requirements in each level, such as: completing the level within a time limit, defeating all enemies, or running past a finish line in the level.
 The player can access the next adventure if they complete all the levels in the current adventure regardless of the difficulty.

 There are three difficulties of play for each level (easy, medium and hard), where if the player beats that level on that difficulty, they earn a trophy specific to that difficulty.
 The trophies are required to unlock prizes in the adventure.
-The player needs bronze trophies to obtain the bronze prize, silver trophies for the silver prize, and gold trophies for the silver prize.If the player collect all gold trophies,the player will obtain the "Frosty Plains" story mode, for free.
+The player needs bronze trophies to obtain the bronze prize, silver trophies for the silver prize, and gold trophies for the gold prize.
+If the player collects all gold trophies, the player will obtain the "Frosty Plains" Story Mode DLC, for free.